TG-Techie/ckks-engine-no-std/README.md

 ### Module-Level Structure

 - **`lib.rs`**:
     The `lib.rs` file serves as the entry point for the `ckks-engine` crate.
 It declares and re-exports key modules, making it easier to access the core components of the crate.
-Here's a breakdown of its role:

 - **`ckks.rs`**:
   - Contains the core CKKS encryption and decryption functions.